 withoutNlu(): Disable NLU entirely.
 This removes the need to supply NLU file paths to the builder.

 Once your app has processed the user’s request, you’ll likely want to respond via the same input modality that request came from—audio.
 That’s where text-to-speech comes in.
 By default,

 Spokestack handles sending text responses to a cloud service for synthesis and playing the resulting audio.
-The only configuration necessary are your Spokestack credentials (client ID and secret key, available from the account settings dashboard) and a couple Android system components:
+The only configuration properties necessary are your Spokestack credentials (client ID and secret key, available from the API credentials section of your account settings) and a couple Android system components:

 With TTS enabled, you can use